amd-jnovotny/hipBLASLt/docs/reference/ext-reference.rst

                                                hipblasComputeType_t                         typeCompute,
                                                std::vector<hipblasLtMatmulHeuristicResult_t>& heuristicResults);

 This API doesn't require a problem size or epilogue as input.
-It uses another API ``isAlgoSupported`` to check if the algorithm supports a problem.
+It uses another API named ``isAlgoSupported`` to check if the algorithm supports a problem.

 .. code-block:: c++